-Basis of Accounting: Effective January 1, 2015, the Organization adopted a policy of preparing its accounting records and financial statements on a modified cash basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+Basis of Accounting: The Organization prepares its accounting records and financial statements on a modified cash basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles.
 The policy recognizes certain revenue when received rather than when earned, and certain expenses and asset purchases when paid rather than when obligations are incurred.
-Prior to January 1, 2015, the accounting records and financial statements were prepared on an accrual basis of accounting.